Dr Adel Samson

 - Location: Wellcome Trust Brenner Building

 I lead the Translational Cancer Immunotherapy Group.
 My research group focuses on harnessing the immune system to treat solid malignancies, optimising the efficacy and delivery of immunotherapies to tumours, and understanding the immunological effects of cancer therapies.
-My research spans multiple key steps in immunotherapy development, including pre-clinical laboratory conceptualisation and optimisation, early phase clinical trials, and the analysis of clinical trial samples.
+My research spans multiple key steps in clinical immunotherapy development, including pre-clinical laboratory conceptualisation and optimisation, early phase clinical trials, and translational studies using clinical trial samples.

 I studied medicine and intercalated in Genetics at the University of Leeds.
-Upon graduation, I undertook an Academic Oncology Foundation Programme and Core Medical Training in Yorkshire.
-I was then awarded an Academic Clinical Fellowship to train in Medical Oncology.
-My CRUK-funded PhD was in ‘Causative and Therapeutic Viruses in Liver Cancer’.
-Post-PhD, I continued my research as an NIHR Academic Clinical Lecturer, alongside the completion of clinical training in Medical Oncology.
-I am now a University Academic Fellow and an honorary Medical Oncologist, specialising in hepatocellular carcinoma and translational immunotherapies.
+Upon graduation in 2006, I undertook an Academic Oncology Foundation Programme and Core Medical Training in Yorkshire, followed by an Academic Clinical Fellowship to train in Medical Oncology.
+I completed a CRUK-funded laboratory PhD in 2015 entitled ‘Causative and Therapeutic Viruses in Liver Cancer’, after which I undertook a 3-year period of post-doctoral research as an NIHR Academic Clinical Lecturer.
+In 2018 I took up my first PI post as a University Academic Fellow and an Honorary Consultant Medical Oncologist, specialising in hepatocellular carcinoma and early phase clinical trials.

-- Rationally designed oncolytic virus-based immunotherapy for hepatocellular carcinoma.
+- Rationally designed oncolytic virus-based immunotherapies for hepatocellular carcinoma.

 - A comparison of the immunophenotypic and functional immunological differences between one versus multiple infusions of oncolytic reovirus in patients.

-- Combination UV-reovirus and sorafenib for hepatocellular carcinoma (joint with Dr Griffin).
+- Combination UV-reovirus and sorafenib for hepatocellular carcinoma (joint with Dr. Stephen Griffin).

-- Cellular targets for therapy in Human papillomavirus (HPV)-associated cancers (lead Dr Macdonald).
+- Cellular targets for therapy in Human papillomavirus (HPV)-associated cancers (lead Dr. Andrew Macdonald).

 Translational Clinical Trials